Tap30/ripple-go/CONTRIBUTING.md

-# Contributing to Ripple | TypeScript
+# Contributing to Ripple | Go

-If you're reading this, you're definitely awesome! <br /> The following is a set of guidelines for contributing to ClientSocketManager, which are hosted in the [GitHub](https://github.com/Tap30/ripple-go).
+If you're reading this, you're definitely awesome! <br /> The following is a set of guidelines for contributing to Ripple Go SDK, which are hosted in the [GitHub](https://github.com/Tap30/ripple-go).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.